LEARNING THE ART OF DOCUMENTARY MAKING

 POINTS OF REFLECTION

 When making a documentary about yourself (=myself), one cannot help but think who is going to be interested in watching this?
-To make this not an educational and not a diary type of a film, I decided to build it so that no questions are actually answered.
+To make this not an educational and not a diary type of film, I decided to build it so that no questions are actually answered.
 I just provide points of reflection and leave it to the reader to find their own answers!

 FOOD – Too Much To Digest